Bash-mocart/gbh-api/README.md

     ![Jenkins 2](./images/jen-2.jpeg?raw=true "jenkins")
     ![Jenkins 3](./images/jen-3.jpeg?raw=true "jenkins")
     ![Jenkins 4](./images/jen-4.jpeg?raw=true "jenkins")
-    in the below image, the token should be any random string
+    in the below image, the token should be any random string you would need it in the subsequent steps
     ![Jenkins 5](./images/jen-5.jpeg?raw=true "jenkins")

     * Here you just set up the github repo with your credentials.
 This lets jenkins clones the repo from github.
 See here for hot to create github credentials on jenkins https://www.jenkins.io/doc/book/using/using-credentials/.

-    Keep in mind that your password should be yout github auth token.
+    Keep in mind that your password should be your github auth token.
 You can see this guide on how to create github access token https://www.jenkins.io/doc/book/using/using-credentials/

     ![Jenkins 6](./images/jen-6.jpeg?raw=true "jenkins")

+* Then you need to create a github webhook use http://<JENKINS:PORT>/generic-webhook-trigger/invoke?token=<SECRETTOKEN> as the payload url, and application/json as the content type see here https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks, choose the option "Let me select individual events." and select only "Pull request".

 * To test it, on the dashboard, click on the project and click on Build with parameters, and click on build.